NCAS-CMS/cfdm/docs/source/tutorial.rst

 construct, then it is ignored during the write process.

-If this field were to be written to a netCDF dataset then, in the absence of pre-defined names, default netCDF variable and dimension names would be automatically generated (based on standard names where they exist).
+If this field were to be written to a netCDF dataset then, in the absence of predefined names, default netCDF variable and dimension names would be automatically generated (based on standard names where they exist).
 The setting of bespoke netCDF names is, however, easily done with the :ref:`netCDF interface <NetCDF-interface>`.